FrankleitorKode/Lliurament3/README.md

-This is a homework project about basic code programing intended to be used to experiment with github
+This is a homework project about basic code programing in Unity, texturing and animation